 Why Get a Heated RV Sewer Hose?

-When temperatures start to drop, the first thing RVers pull out is a heated RV water hose.
+When temperatures drop, the first thing RVers unpack is a heated RV water hose.

 The RV sewer hose is often forgotten, which can lead to messy problems when it’s time to empty the holding tanks.